 It is important to remember that they are made to specification, using different material blends and through different processes.
 Just because they are made in the same place does not mean they are the same quality.

-In modern times, there is not a huge markup on bikes, and bike shops are not laughing all the way to the bank.
-In fact, they often do not make huge amounts, and the more you spend, the smaller their profit margin is.
+In modern times, bikes have no huge markup, and bike shops are not laughing all the way to the bank.
+They often do not make huge amounts, and the more you spend, the smaller their profit margin is.

-They do make more money on accessories, labor, and other services such as bike fitting.
+They do make more money on accessories, labor, and other services, such as bike fitting.
 Many bike shops heavily try to upsell other goods to increase the profit on a bike sale.
-You can read our guide to know the best place where to buy a bike.
+Read our guide to learn the best place to buy a bike.

 Losing money

-Although you might think this is crazy, there are some bike shops that lose money on sales.
-The big chains often discount goods so much that they are selling them for under cost, which is the opposite of what a business should be doing.
+Although you might think this is crazy, some bike shops lose money on sales.
+The big chains often discount goods so much that they sell them for under cost, which is the opposite of what a business should do.

 There are many reasons for this, such as needing to clear out old stock or even if the components have been updated to newer versions.
-If they ca not sell it, sometimes it is easier just to let it go for whatever they can.
+It is sometimes easier to let it go for whatever they can if they cannot sell it.

-When buying another bike, it is good to do your research and make sure you are getting the bike at the right price.
-This could be done through other websites or even by looking at what it has been selling for elsewhere.
+When buying another bike, it is good to research and ensure you get it at the right price.
+You could do this through other websites or even by looking at what it has been selling for elsewhere.

 We also have guides to find the best value for money bikes:

-If you buy a used bike, it is important to also do research and ensure you are paying the right money and that the item is not broken or stolen.
-The best route to buying secondhand is through buycycle, as it makes the process easy and offers another level of protection you do not get elsewhere.
-Now you know how much does a bike cost.
+If you buy a used bike, it is important also to do research and ensure you are paying the right money and that the item is not broken or stolen.
+The best route to buying secondhand is through buycycle, which makes the process easy and offers another level of protection you do not get elsewhere.
+Now you know how much a bike costs.

 - How much does a bike cost?